 - Compare net monthly income to the Net Monthly Income Standard.

-- If net income is equal to or less than the Net Monthly Income Standard, the unit is eligible.
-Determine the SNAP unit's monthly benefit amount.
+- If net income is equal to or less than the Net Monthly Income Standard, the SNAP household is eligible.
+Determine the SNAP household's monthly benefit amount.

-The system determines income eligibility and benefit amount based on the codes and amounts entered in Items 80 and 90 of Form 552, and the income and expense amounts entered on the ACM or AIS screens.
+IES determines income eligibility and benefit amount based on the income and expense amounts entered on the income and expense screens.